GF Sourdough Boule with Fresh Rosemary & Kalamata Olives

 - 40g (1.4 oz) Kalamata Olives, drained & sliced or chopped (1/3 C)

 Step 1: Combine the warm water and sugar in a liquid measuring cup or small bowl.
 Stir to dissolve the sugar and then add the yeast.
 Set aside to allow the yeast to proof.
 If the yeast doesn’t bloom, you need new yeast.
+This should not be an issue for instant yeast, (you can actually add the instant yeast directly to the dry ingredients and skip the blooming process.)

 Step 2: In a stand up mixer with paddle attachment, add the egg whites, oil and cider.
 Mix on medium low while you combine the dry ingredients in a separate bowl.